7Nikita/software-design/README.md

 4. Each set of functions (numbers + basic functions and scientific functions) should be in separate fragments.
 5. For landscape device orientation app should always be in scientific mode.
 6. Create a 'demo' build flavor with only basic functions available for both screen orientations.
 User should be able to have both 'demo' and 'full' versions on device at the same time.

+## 3. Gotta note them all!

+1. Create 'Notes' application. (see Google Keep for reference).
+2. App should show a list or a grid of created notes depending on screen orientation (list for portrait and grid for landscape).
+3. Each note should consist of title, body and tag list.
+Title may not be empty.
+If user left it out empty, a current date should be used instead.
+Tag list may be empty.
+4. List or grid may be sorted by date or note title.
+User can also browse notes by particular tag.
+5. Any data storage option may be used.
+Note list should be persisted across app launches.